The continent of Europe holds dozens of the most popular travel destinations in the world.

 You’ll surely want to spend some quiet time soaking up the sun, and Valencia’s beaches are perfect for that.

-They are relatively undeveloped (in comparison to other beaches in Spain), which means that even during high-season, they don’t get too overcrowded and touristy.
+They are relatively undeveloped (in comparison to other beaches in Spain), which means they don’t get too overcrowded and touristy even during the high season.

-From historical landmarks and unique museums to delicious food and vibrant nightlife, Valencia has everything you want in a city.
+Valencia has everything you want in a city, from historical landmarks and unique museums to delicious food and vibrant nightlife.

 By day, it doesn’t get any better than strolling around Valencia’s old town, admiring the architecture of The City of Arts and Sciences cultural complex, and sipping cold Horchata (a sweet drink made from tiger nuts).

 When the night goes down, each neighborhood comes to life differently.
 Nightclubs, live music, trendy bars, and small taverns are just some of the things you can enjoy in Valencia after the sun has set.

 Combining beach-life, city-life, traditional and modern, you can understand why Valencia is the total package and why it should be on your summer bucket list.